Tapudp/fireflies-clone-transcribe/README.md

 # Fireflies.ai Clone - Technical Challenge

 A simplified replica of Fireflies.ai's core functionality with meeting recording simulation, transcription, and summary generation.
+- Available to view on this web-URL : https://fireflies-clone-transcribe-git-main-divyesh-parmars-projects.vercel.app/

 ## Setup & Installation